ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/reducing-mass-attempts.md

 > AWS WAF Bot Control is a managed rule group that gives you visibility and control over common and pervasive bot traffic that can consume excess resources, skew metrics, cause downtime, or perform other undesired activities.

-Being able to capture bots that abuse our service will help with any third parties trying to use our service bypassing any APIs.
+Being able to capture bots that abuse our service will help with any third parties trying to use our service bypassing any available APIs.

 It will also prevent attackers trying to drive costs up by repeating certain journeys that cost us to validate details with third parties or internal storage costs.